Indian Army Day 2022: Date, History, Significance & Know Why Army Day is celebrated on January 15

-In the celebration of Army Day, parade is organised every year at the Cariappa Parade Ground of Delhi Cantonment.
+In the celebration of Army Day, the parade is organised every year at the Cariappa Parade Ground of Delhi Cantonment.
 Its salute is taken by the Indian Army Chief.
 In the year 2018, the 70th Army Day was celebrated, in which Parade's salute was taken by General Bipin Rawat, and in 2019 it was taken by General M.M.
 Narwane.

 image source:business standard

-It will be the first time in the history that a woman officer will lead an Army contingent on Army Day parade.
+It was the first time in history that a woman officer will lead an Army contingent on the Army Day parade.
 Lt.
 Bhawana Kasturi has become the first woman officer leading a contingent comprising of 144 male officers.

 Field Marshal K. M. Cariappa was born in 1899 in Karnataka and his father Kondera was a revenue officer.
 Cariappa led the Indian Army on the western border in the Indo-Pak war in 1947.